 Step 6: Welcome your candidate

-When they arrive in the office, go the extra mile to make them feel comfortable and excited about the company giving them the confidence they need to shine through this trial.
+When your candidate arrives in the office, go the extra mile to make them feel comfortable and excited about the company.
+This will give them the confidence they need to shine through this trial.
 Everyone always appreciates if you offer them something to drink and a quick check-in in terms of how they’re feeling.
 It eases any tension they are experiencing.

 Make sure to take them on a tour around the office and introduce them to the team.
 You’ll have already prepped your team for this, so they’ll likely have thought of topics to cover and will offer a welcoming smile.

 Step 7: Assign the candidate their challenge

 The moment everyone has been waiting for.
 The task or challenge is at hand.
 Drum roll, please!